 2. Determine How Much Money You Need

 Many business owners think they should borrow as much money as they qualify for, but that can cause financial constraints if you’re not careful.
 You should only borrow the money you need and can afford to repay.
 For example, you never want your debt service coverage ratio (DSCR) to exceed 1.25 for startups.
-To estimate your DSCR, you can use our SBA loan calculator.

 To really know how much money you need for your startup, however, you’ll want to put together a detailed cash flow analysis of your new business.
 You can create your own cash flow analysis following these steps: